taskctl/taskctl/README.md

 ![GitHub issues](https://img.shields.io/github/issues/taskctl/taskctl)
 ![Licence](https://img.shields.io/github/license/taskctl/taskctl)

-Simple modern alternative to GNU Make. taskctl allows you to design you development workflow pipelines in nice and neat way in human-readable format (YAML, JSON or TOML).
+Simple modern alternative to GNU Make. *taskctl* task runner allows you to design you routine tasks and development pipelines in nice and neat way in human-readable format (YAML, JSON or TOML).
 Each pipeline composed of tasks or other pipelines and allows them to run in parallel or one-by-one.
 Beside pipelines, each single task can be performed manually or triggered by built-in filesystem watcher.

 ## Features